 Checks with NOAA and several other weather services to know when to water based on forecasts, lets you select a nearby weather station

-All devices in Rachio vs RainMachine vs Skydrop work with Nest to send reports to Nest Home.
-If Nest Protect detects a fire, each will turn on the sprinklers and water your property to prevent the fire from spreading.
+All devices in Rachio vs RainMachine vs Skydrop fall under the Works with Nest platform to send reports to Nest.
+If Nest Protect detects a fire, each controller will turn on the sprinklers.
+This will water your property to prevent the fire from spreading.

-“Most connected sprinkler controller”Works with Amazon Echo for voice control
+“Most connected sprinkler controller”Works with Alexa and Google Home for voice control

 Has IFTTT integration, allowing you to automate your sprinklers with certain rules